 OPN System Stakes Claim in Presence Management Space

 OPN System: An all-Java IM and presence server with included client software, designed for enterprise-level use.
+If security and control through presence management are what you're after, Antepo's solid and interoperable enterprise-level IM server and corresponding client may fit the bill.

 In the emerging market for enterprise instant messaging (IM), customers and vendors are betting on the growing use of IM to leverage not only business-oriented messaging but also new breeds of applications based on messaging and user presence information.
 In this market, few products stand out more than Antepo OPN (Open Presence Network) System.